-We may enter into other contracts in the normal course of business with clinical research organizations for clinical trials, with contract manufacturing organizations for clinical supplies, and with other vendors for pre-clinical studies, supplies and other services for our operating purposes.
+We may enter into other contracts in the normal course of business with clinical research organizations for clinical trials, with contract manufacturing organizations for clinical, and potentially commercial, product supplies, and with other vendors for pre-clinical studies, supplies and other services for our operating purposes.
 These contracts generally provide for termination on notice.

-As of June 30, 2021 and December 31, 2020, there wereno amounts accrued related to contract termination charges or minimum purchase volumes not being met.
+As of September 30, 2021 and December 31, 2020, there was \$0.6 million and none, respectively, of amounts accrued related to contract termination charges or minimum purchase volumes not being met.